-With the conservational treatment and the ageing resistant packaging one has created the basis for the proper long-term storage of this valuable document collection.
+With the conservational treatment and the ageing resistant packaging one has created the basis for the proper long-term storage of this valuable legal document collection.

-Report by Jana Moczarski, Institute for Urban History - Frankfurt am Main, December 2011.
+Report by Mrs. Jana Moczarski, Institute for city history - Frankfurt am Main, from December 2011.
+Since 2012 she leads the restoration department in ZFB-Zentrum für Bucherhaltung, Leipzig.